20 000 Pas En Km

 Example 1: Atmospheric Pressure and Altitude

 Suppose the atmospheric pressure at sea level is approximately 101,325 Pa.
-As you ascend to a higher altitude, the pressure drops.
-The rate of pressure decrease isn't linear and depends on several factors, including temperature and the composition of the atmosphere.
-However, we can say that at a certain altitude (say, 1 km), the pressure might be significantly lower, perhaps around 89,000 Pa.
+Here's the thing — as you ascend to a higher altitude, the pressure drops.
+Think about it: the rate of pressure decrease isn't linear and depends on several factors, including temperature and the composition of the atmosphere.
+That said, we can say that at a certain altitude (say, 1 km), the pressure might be significantly lower, perhaps around 89,000 Pa.
 Notice that we're not converting 1 km to Pascals; instead, we're using altitude as a variable influencing the pressure.

 Example 2: Hydraulic System